You (Regard, Troye Sivan and Tate McRae song)

 "You" is a song by Kosovo-Albanian disc jockey Regard, Australian singer Troye Sivan and Canadian singer Tate McRae.
 It was written by the performers along with Frederik Castenschiold Eichen, Koda, Sakima and Tom Mann, and produced by Regard.
 Marking the first collaboration between the artists, the song was released as a single for digital download and streaming by Ministry of Sound on 16 April 2021.
-It is an '80s-inspired English-language dance-pop and electropop song, blending deep house, retro-pop and synth-pop influences.
+It is an '80s-inspired English-language dance-pop,electropop and synth-pop song, blending deep house and retro-pop influences.
 Focused on heartbreak, the song is about the difficulties over a failed relationship and how hard it is to move on from someone you love.
 The song received positive reviews from music critics, who highlighted its music and lyrics as well as Regard's production and Sivan and McRae's vocal delivery.

 "You" entered the top 50 in several countries, among others in Canada, Ireland, Lithuania, the Netherlands, Singapore, and the United Kingdom.
 It further peaked at number 58 on the US Billboard Hot 100 and number one on the Dance/Electronic Songs chart (the first for all three artists), as well as number 38 on the Canadian Hot 100.
 The song attained a gold certification by the Recording Industry Association of America (RIAA) in the United States and a silver certification by the British Phonographic Industry (BPI) in the UK.
 The accompanying music video was uploaded to Regard's YouTube channel on 27 May 2021, featuring scenes filmed in Australia, Kosovo and the US.
 In 2022, the song received a nomination for the Top Dance/Electronic Song at the Billboard Music Awards and for the Dance Song of the Year at the iHeartRadio Music Awards.